rism-digital/muscat-guidelines/default/en/cat_special_formats.md

 Collections in RISM have a parent/child hierarchy, meaning there is one main entry (parent record) that describes the collection as a whole, and individual entries (child or analytical records) that describe each piece therein separately.

 Collection parent records may not contain collection parent records of manuscripts.
-There are no smaller collections with collections, even though the item itself may be structured this way.
-Instead, use a flatter hierarchy by means of individual records and explain the structure, makeup, or organization of the item in a note.
+There are no smaller collections within collections, even though the item itself may be structured this way.
+Instead, use a flatter hierarchy by means of child records and explain the structure, makeup, or organization of the item in a note.
 For example, if a collection consists of a single march followed by a set of six sonatas, you will create 1 parent record and 7 individual entries, one for each piece.
 Even if the six sonatas can be considered as a unit, they must be described separately.
-The parent record can explain the organization of the collection and notes in the individual records can explain that each sonata is part of a set.
+The parent record can explain the organization of the collection and notes in the child records can explain that each sonata is part of a set.

-When cataloging collections, please note that:
+When cataloging collections, note that:

 1. The collection main entry (parent record) should contain information that applies to the entire collection.
 2. Any information that is relevant only for some sections of the collection should be entered in the individual entry or entries.